MIT-SPARK/TEASER-plusplus/README.md

 ### Run Tests
 You can run the tests by running `ctest` in the `build` directory.
 To generate the Doxygen documentation, run `make doc`, and you should be able to view the Doxygen files in `build/doc` folder.

-By default, the library is built in debug mode.
-If you run the tests, some of the tests might time out.
-Try build the tests in release mode (`cmake -DCMAKE_BUILD_TYPE=Release ..`) and run them again.
+By default, the library is built in release mode.
+If you instead choose to build it in debug mode, some tests are likely to time out.

 To run benchmarks (for speed & accuracy tests), you can execute the following command:
 ```shell